-- compute the signature,
+- Computing the signature

-- compare the computed signature with the received signature,
+- Compare the computed signature with the received signature

-- analyze the nature of the notification,
+- Analyzing the notification nature

-- retrieve the payment result.
+- Retrieve the payment result

 The script may check the order status (or any information of your choice) to see if it has not been already updated.